Enamel hypocalcification: Management and conclusion

 Several factors must be assessed prior to deciding a tailored treatment option for individuals.
-This includes age, severity of MIH, restorability of tooth, Presence or absence of pulpal involvement, prognosis, cost.
+This includes age, severity of MIH, restorability of tooth, presence or absence of pulpal involvement, prognosis, and cost.

 The use of fluoride varnishes and casein-based products pose importance in the preventive and therapeutic plan on treating mild molar incisor hypomineralisation (MIH).
 Fluoride varnishes provides resistance to dental caries and reduces dental hypersensitivity by encouraging remineralization of the affected enamel.
 A temporary protective layer is formed over the tooth, encouraging fluoride uptake and reducing enamel breakdown.
-Additionally, casein phosphopeptide–amorphous calcium phosphate (CPP-ACP) based products, derived from casein provides a high concentration calcium and phosphate ion environment at the tooth surface, promoting remineralization and preventing demineralization of the enamel.
+Additionally, casein phosphopeptide–amorphous calcium phosphate (CPP-ACP) based products, derived from casein provides a high concentration of calcium and phosphate ions at the tooth surface, promoting remineralization and preventing demineralization of the enamel.
 A comprehensive strategy to stop the advancement of MIH and restore the structural integrity of the afflicted teeth is provided by the combined use of casein-based products and fluoride varnishes.

-Severely hypomineralised (MIH) of poor prognosis molars should be referred to a multidisciplinary team of paediatrics and orthodontist.
-Affected molars can be treated with preformed metal crowns (PMC) or resin modified GIC, the use of PMC benefits in reducing sensitivity, preventing cusp fracture and help in maintaining occlusal vertical dimensions and crown heights.
+Severely hypomineralized molars should be referred to a multidisciplinary team of paediatrics and orthodontists.
+Affected molars can be treated with preformed metal crowns (PMC) or resin-modified GIC.
+PMC reduces sensitivity, preventing cusp fracture and maintaining occlusal vertical dimensions and crown heights.
 This is a conservative technique with minimal tooth structure removal.
-Additionally in young patients it can function as a temporary restoration before the ideal age for tooth extraction.
+Additionally, PMC can function as a temporary restoration before the ideal age for tooth extraction in youth.
 In the case of indirect restorations such as onlays or crowns as management options, the bonding strength is affected by the amount of sound enamel available and should be carefully considered.
 To improve the bonding effectiveness of resin dental adhesives to hypomineralized enamel, it has been proposed to deproteinize the enamel with 5% NaOCl prior to an adhesive application technique.
 Gold/nickel, chromium/cobalt, or chromium are the preferred materials for onlays because they are conservative of tooth structure and require little preparation.

-Biomimetic mineralization aims to emulate enamel biomineralisation, a well coordinated process involving ameloblasts, matrix proteins, and hydroxyapatite crystallisation.
+Biomimetic mineralization aims to emulate enamel biomineralisation, a well-coordinated process involving ameloblasts, matrix proteins, and hydroxyapatite crystallization.
 Researchers target to develop materials and methods that can direct the development of enamel-like structures on teeth afflicted by MIH by comprehending the molecular and structural complexities of enamel production.
-The creation of scaffoldings, bioactive materials, and signalling molecules that can promote enamel regeneration with increased strength and resistance to demineralisation is part of this treatment.
-Essentially, the goal of biomimetic mineralisation is to use the body's natural capacity for regeneration to repair damaged teeth from within.
+The creation of scaffoldings, bioactive materials, and signalling molecules that can promote enamel regeneration with increased strength and resistance to demineralization is part of this treatment.
+The goal of biomimetic mineralization is to use the body's natural capacity for regeneration to repair damaged teeth from within.

-Resin infiltration is a micro-invasive treatment for (MIH).
+Resin infiltration is a micro-invasive treatment for MIH.
 The incipient caries lesion is stopped by resin infiltration treatment, which uses resin sealing of the microporosities to create diffusion pathways for acids and dissolved minerals.
-Furthermore, the enamel structure can be mechanically strengthened by the resin matrix In addition resin infiltration also provides promising aesthetical outcomes by providing a masking effect on hypomineralised teeth.
+Furthermore, the enamel structure can be mechanically strengthened by the resin matrix.
+In addition, resin infiltration also provides promising aesthetic outcomes by providing a masking effect on hypomineralized teeth.